-The J. Paul Getty Museum in the Getty Center, Los Angeles, will present a new exhibition from May 14 – August 18, 2019 – Book of Beasts: The Bestiary in the Medieval World, will bring about an unprecedented gathering of bestiaries, the first major exhibition to explore them in depth.
-The bestiarum vocabulum, a compendium of beasts, originated in the ancient world.
+The J. Paul Getty Museum in the Getty Center, Los Angeles, will present a new exhibition from May 14 – August 18, 2019 – Book of Beasts: The Bestiary in the Medieval World, will bring about an unprecedented gathering of works for the first major exhibition to explore in any depth, the bestiarum vocabulum, a compendium of beasts, which originated in the ancient world.

 One third of the world’s surviving Latin illuminated bestiaries will be gathered together with a variety of media, lent by institutions across the United States and in Europe, including manuscripts, paintings, tapestries, sculpture, and decorative arts from the Middle Ages.